 A quilt is not only a cozy blanket: it is also a piece of artwork.
 The artisans that make our quilts select high quality vivid materials and arrange them in a creative masterpiece.
 Select from our stock of over two hundred homemade quilts for a quilt that perfectly complements your home design.

 Though the pieces of fabric are stitched by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton materials compose the top and bottom of the quilt.
 The batting sandwiched between those 2 layers, nonetheless, is 100% polyester.
 This polyester batting guaranties both warmth as well as exceptional washing results.

-You will find our quilts to be relatively large in length and width.
-Almost all of our quilts are generous enough to do away with the necessity for a dust ruffle and pillow shams.
-Just as bed heights vary, each and every quilt's sizing varies.
-We list the quilt's measurements together with the calculated drop for you to compare to the overall size you need.
-Please do your research before your purchase!
+You will find our quilts to be rather large in length and width.
+As a matter of fact, most of our quilts are large enough to reduce the necessity for a dust ruffle and pillow shams.
+Just as bed heights are different, each quilt's dimensions differs as well.
+You'll find we post the quilt's measurements as well as the calculated drop for you to compare to the overall size you need.
+Please do your research prior to your purchase!

 Did you know?

 Each step of the quilt-making process requires a specific lady's expertise.
 Every one of our women specializes in either piecing or quilting.
 For that reason, at the very least two ladies are associated with making each quilt.
 The ladies that sew the tops with each other concentrate on piecing particular quilt patterns.
 Since each quilter's stitches are different, just one lady does the quilting per quilt.
 This system permits each woman to become a specialist in her field.